BudgetAirpods/InsanityRemastered/README.md

 This can manifest in them wandering around the facility aimlessly, staring at you, or even them chasing after you.

-If you are touched by the hallucination when it's chasing you, you will recieve a lot of negative effects.
+If you are touched by the hallucination when it's chasing you, you can recieve a few effects.

 They are easy to avoid though; Simply closing a door on them or leaving the facility will prevent them from getting you.

 ### Fake Items:

-When inside the facility, you can stumble upon a piece of scrap that feels off, and for good reason too.
+While inside the facility, you can stumble upon a piece of scrap that feels off, and for good reason too.

 Scanning it will reveal that is has no value, and picking it up can have several effects on you.